tbone-framework/TBone/README.md

 ## Disclaimer

-TBone is currently in Alpha release.
-In may still contain bugs in code and typos in documentation.
+TBone is currently in Alpha stage.
+It may still have some bugs in the code, and some typos in the documentation.
-APIs may change before an official release is made
+The APIs may change before an official release is made.

 ## Example